MHindermann/mas/text/draft.md

 ## Departmental results

-In [section "General results"](#general-results) I have identified and discussed the overall best Annif configerations.
-However, in [section "Analysis"](#analysis), I had noted the caveat that the performance of Annif might vary according to department due to systematic biases in constructing the Edoc sample data set.
+In [subsection "General results"](#general-results) I have identified and discussed the overall best Annif configerations.
+However, in [section "Sample data set"](#sample-data-set), I had noted the caveat that the performance of Annif might vary according to department due to systematic biases in constructing the Edoc sample data set.
 In this section I will therefore assess the performance of the various Annif configurations per department.

 We begin again by constructing the data foundation.
 Since the Edoc `department` data field is mandatory, the sample data set is partitioned into blocks of departments by default.
 We can thus create a data foundation for each such block by calling `Analysis.super_make_metrics` with a departmental parameter: